Part of the law series of articles.

 - Foreigners enjoy all public and private rights in the Commonwealth that are not formally reserved to nationals.

-- Everyone within Commonwealth territory enjoys the protection of the fundamental rights contained in this Constitution.
+- Everyone within Commonwealth territory enjoys the protection of the fundamental rights contained in this constitution.

 - Everyone has the right to an environment that is not harmful to their health or wellbeing.